moonbeam-foundation/moonbeam/README.md

 The Ethereum specification described a numeric Chain Id.
 The Moonbeam mainnet Chain Id will be 1284 because it takes 1284 milliseconds for a moonbeam to reach Earth.

-Moonbeam nodes support multiple public chains and testnets, with the following Chain Ids.
+The moonbeam software supports multiple runtimes, each.... but what if we launch multiple networks with the same runtime.
+Like moonrive rand moonsama.

 | Network Description                | Chain ID    |
 | ---------------------------------- | ----------- |